CHIYUCHEN/SBD/data_catalog.md

 ```

 ### 4. Impact of Indexing:
-•	By creating and dropping specific indexes before and after executing queries, the code measures the performance difference, indicating how indexing affects query execution times.
+&nbsp;&nbsp;•	By creating and dropping specific indexes before and after executing queries, the code measures the performance difference, indicating how indexing affects query execution times. <br />

-•	The EXPLAIN ANALYZE command helps evaluate query execution plans and timings, facilitating a comparative analysis of query performance with and without specific indexes.
+&nbsp;&nbsp;•	The EXPLAIN ANALYZE command helps evaluate query execution plans and timings, facilitating a comparative analysis of query performance with and without specific indexes. <br />

-•	The code demonstrates a systematic approach to evaluating the impact of indexing on query performance, particularly in the context of spatial data analysis involving census tracts and land use information.
+&nbsp;&nbsp;•	The code demonstrates a systematic approach to evaluating the impact of indexing on query performance, particularly in the context of spatial data analysis involving census tracts and land use information.. <br />